machbase/machbase/content/en/neo/tql/map.md

 *Syntax*: `FLATTEN()`

-It works the oposite way of *GROUPBYKEY()*.
+It works the opposite way of *GROUPBYKEY()*.
 Take a record whose value is multi-dimension tuple, produces multiple records for each elements of the tuple reducing the dimension.

 For example, if an original record was `{key:k, value:[[v1,v2],[v3,v4],...,[vx,vy]]}`, it produces the new multiple records as `{key:k, value:[v1, v2]}`, `{key:k, value:{v3, v4}}`...`{key:k, value:{vx, vy}}`.